Save Tangle Lakes!Enjoy It Now, Protect It For the Future!

 The Nelchina Herd is Threatened by Other Impacts

 The proposed enormous Susitna River Dam would flood the herd’s crossing route to and from its calving grounds.
 Military jets in training exercises scream and boom over parts of its range.
 Climate change is causing brush to replace lichens, the caribou’s important winter food.
 Present and possible future impacts such as these make it especially important to protect Tangle Lakes.

 Yes.
-In fact, an important purpose of most state wildlife refuges is to protect wildlife, their habitats, and human uses in order that there will always be hunting opportunities.
+In fact, an important purpose of most state game refuges is to protect wildlife, their habitats, and human uses in order that there will always be hunting opportunities.
 Certainly that would be so in a Tangle Lakes State Wildlife Refuge, where the hunting tradition goes back 10,000 years.

 Would the Proposed Refuge Encompass the Whole Area that Was Claimed?